DaveBenham/VenomModules/README.md

 - Dotted 1/16 Note
 - Dotted 1/32 Note - Automatically disables (mutes) column if clock is 24 PPQN

+Note that you may reuse the same division for multiple columns.
+Also note that the order of the columns can make a difference in the result depending on the mode selection (described later)

-Some divisions will give irregular results if the division does not divide evenly into the total phrase length (phrase x bar)
+Some divisions will give irregular intervals if the division does not divide evenly into the total phrase length (phrase x bar)

 Some 50% or 100% clock or gate widths will be incorrect and/or inconsistent if the clock PPQN is not high enough.
 (Gate/Clock widths are described later)

-The table below lists the divisions with special requirements for regular divisions and/or consistent widths.
+The table below lists the divisions with special requirements for regular intervals and/or consistent widths.

 |Division|Total Phrase Length|Clock PPQN|
 |---|---|---|